ch-tung/ABCD_J/README.md

 ---

 ## `EAM/`: Incorporating the EAM forcefield to benchmark the Al adatom toy model
+### `test_ABC_J.ipynb`: The pure Julia based ABC simulator function, calls `/src/juliaEAM.jl` for evaluating the EAM interaction

+Updates:

+Ongoing
+- [ ] Asymmetrical penalty
+- [ ] Using ABC to study vacancy diffusion problem
+- [ ] Improving visualization

+Done
+- [x] Assigning the penalty energy only on focused particles
+- [x] Using energy difference as termination condition in minimization algorithm
+- [x] FIRE algorithm and MD-downhill energyminimization
+- [x] Slightly distort BC to create asymmetry
+- [x] Pre-evaluating the gradient of gaussian penalty for efficiency
+- [x] Truncating the penalty function to $3 \sigma$
+- [x] Setting intervals between neighbor list identification for improved efficiency
+- [x] Pushing the system slightly before minimization to prevent trapping on flat top PEL

+Failed
+- [x] ~~Using momentum gradient descent algorithm for structural relaxation~~
+- [x] ~~Not updating structure if force does not converge~~

+---

+### Previous testings

 ### `test_minimize.ipynb`: Integrating the EAM forcefield for metallic element interactions from the Python [ASE](https://gitlab.com/ase/ase) package into the Molly system/simulator framework